I have recently changed the theme of some of my website from Thrive FocusBlog to GeneratePress and I’m loving it.

 Why I Ditched Thrive Themes

-I’ve used the FocusBlog theme on several of my sites since forever.
+I used Thrive’s FocusBlog theme on several of my sites for many years.
 In case you didn’t know, Thrive Themes became a popular WordPress theme developer several years ago when a few famous affiliate marketers started using and promoting them.

 I still use FocusBlog on some of my sites and these sites are still going strong.